Quality Assurance & Testing Standards

 Mass Spectrometry

 Mass spectrometry confirms molecular identity by matching the compound’s measured molecular weight against the theoretical mass.
-HPLC alone confirms purity — MS confirms the compound is exactly what it claims to be.
+HPLC alone confirms purity.
+Mass spectrometry confirms the compound is exactly what it claims to be.

 Independent Third-Party Labs